Amirhan-Taipovjan-Greatest-I/resource-pack-localization/README.md

 }
 ```

-## What Translation Key should I use for the Description?
+## What Translation Key should I use for the Description and what message should be in Fallback?

-You can choose by Yourself... but if I was in Your place, then I prefer `"resourcepack.descriptionTranslation.<Resource Pack ID (or its Name, but w/o any spaces)>"`.
+You can choose by Yourself... but if I was in Your place, then I prefer `"resourcepack.descriptionTranslation.<Resource Pack ID (or its Name, but w/o any spaces)>"` and as Fallback message I prefer to use `en_us.json` Description.

 ## This is not working!